Kalinga-Apayao

 Kalinga-Apayao ([kaliŋɡa apajaw]) was a province of the Philippines in the Cordillera Administrative Region in the island of Luzon.
 It was formed, along with Benguet, Ifugao, and the new Mountain Province, from the earlier Mountain Province, with the passage of Republic Act No. 4695 in 1966.
-The said law was amended by RA No. 7878 in 1995, which divided the province into two new ones, Kalinga and Apayao.
+The said law was amended by RA No. 7878 in 1995, which partitioned the province into modern Kalinga and Apayao.

-As part of a cult of personality, long-time President Ferdinand Marcos made gradual changes to the borders of Kalinga-Apayao over the course of his rule with the aim of making the outline of the province, on a map, resemble the silhouette of his own head, facing towards his own native province of Ilocos Norte.
-The plan was unfinished when Marcos was overthrown in 1986.
+As part of a cult of personality, longtime President Ferdinand Marcos, Sr made gradual changes to the borders of Kalinga-Apayao over the course of his dictatorship, with the aim of making the outline of the province on a map resemble the silhouette of his own head facing towards his own native Ilocos Norte.
+The “Great Profile” was unfinished when Marcos was overthrown in 1986.

 History

+Before Mountain Province

 Prior to the establishment of the province, the sub-provinces of Kalinga and Apayao, upon their establishment through Act No. 1642 in 1907, were used to be part of Lepanto-Bontoc (as Kalinga was taken from Cagayan and Isabela) and Cagayan provinces respectively.
 The sub-provinces were annexed into the Mountain Province which was established through Act No. 1876 in 1908.

 In the early years, the sub-provinces underwent series of territorial changes: